roddhjav/play/site/content/_index.md

 #### Are you stupid or do you really know what you are doing?

-Yes.
-It should be secure.
+*Yes.* It should be secure.
 If it is not, it is a nice way to learn how to improve it.

 #### What can I do

 There is no harm in letting you see dmesg/journalctl as well as the apparmor profiles in use.
 Security by obscurity isn’t much good anyway.
 For a serious server you would probably deny dmesg access, but this is a play machine.
 One of the purposes of the machine is to teach people about Apparmor, and you can learn a lot from the dmesg output.

-This machine is intentionally more permissive than some other play machines.
-I let you see the policy files, so you can learn how to configure a machine in this way.
-You can use Pyhton and GCC.
+This machine is intentionally more permissive than what it could have been.
+The goal is to let you have fun with it.
+You can see the policy files, you can use Python, Go, and GCC.

 #### Can I overwrite the MAC policies?

-To administer Apparmor policies, you need the `mac_admin` capability as well as write access to a few files **or** executable access to a program that has the capability.
+To administer AppArmor policies, you need the `mac_admin` capability as well as write access to a few files **or** access to a program that has the capability.

 #### How can I see Apparmor's confinement?